Skip to content

 The Repatterning Collective is currently exploring multiple strands of inquiry into repatterning, some of them in close collaboration with aligned partners:

-- Developing, testing and trialing a set of facilitated & self-guided approaches through virtual and in-person formats, and their ability to meaningfully engage practitioners in repatterning towards a regenerative future.
+• Developing and trialing a toolbox of facilitated & self-guided approaches to meaningfully engage practitioners in pattern literacy & repatterning towards a regenerative future, in collaboration with partner Societal Dynamics.

 “Those that fail to learn from history, are doomed to repeat it” (Winston Churchill)